The Council continues to work in partnership to promote the social, environmental and economic well being of its tenants.

 We also work with local charities including:

-- People Matter another local charity help people back into employment.
-They provide a free drop in session from the Council Offices in Vicarage Lane, Hailsham every Monday between 9.30am and 4pm where they can help you with CV writing, careers guidance and application forms/letters to employers.
+- People Matter are a local charity that help people back into employment.
+They can help you with CV writing, careers guidance and application forms/letters to employers.

 If you are experiencing financial difficulties do not be tempted to borrow from a loan shark as these are illegal money lenders, also be wary of Payday loans as the interest rates are usually very high.
 In these situations seek advice.